 Ideally, I should forthwith be scolded most vigorously.
 Forsooth.

-Mr Young, Lucy and I are enjoying our customary Sunday evening roast chicken dinner.
+Mr Young, Lucy and I are enjoying our Sunday evening roast chicken dinner.
 Mr Young is very good at roast dinners.
 He’s something of a gravy expert, actually.
 Or grexpert, as I’ve just decided to call it.

-He does the whole thing properly, in the roasting tray and with the flour and the deglazing – I pretend to know what deglazing is, but I don’t really (coincidentally, this is my default approach to most of our marital conversations, come to think of it) – and the stock and the sherry and other mysterious elements, so that after twenty minutes of savoury alchemy, a beautiful meatily rich sauce, with a professional gloss, arrives in a jug on the table.
+He does the whole thing properly, in the roasting tray and with the flour and the deglazing – I pretend to know what deglazing is, but I don’t really (coincidentally, this is my default approach to most of our marital conversations, come to think of it) – and the stock and the sherry and other mysterious elements, so that after twenty minutes of savoury alchemy, a beautiful meaty rich sauce, with a professional gloss, arrives in a jug on the table.